Tag: children

 It’s confusing, isn’t it?
 How something so pure and magical can coexist with this tiny thread of sadness.
 You love your baby with every fibre of your being, but you also miss you — the spontaneous you, the confident you, the you who wandered freely.

 I was lucky enough for my baby blues to pass quite quickly.
 I truly believe that years of self-reflection and healing helped pull me out of a potentially dark place early on.
 Knowing what would bring me back to myself wasn’t just helpful — it was an essential survival tool.
-And I’ll be forever grateful to my past self for doing the work before my second bubba arrived.
+And I’ll be forever grateful to my past self for doing the work before my second baby arrived.

 Because here’s the truth: finding yourself again after motherhood isn’t some big cinematic moment.
 There’s no movie montage where you rediscover your “old self” while the music swells and everything falls into place.
 It’s quieter than that.
 Slower.
 More like a gentle remembering.